ndknitor/NdknitorDotNet/README.md

 ## `GetInsertEntities<TEntity, TKey>` Extension Method

 ### Description
-The `GetInsertEntities<TEntity, TKey>` extension method is used to retrieve a collection of newly inserted entities of type `TEntity` from the database context, along with their auto-increment primary key values of type `TKey`.
-This method is useful when you need to work with multiple inserted entities immediately after insertion.
+The `GetInsertEntities<TEntity, TKey>` extension method is used to retrieve a collection of newly inserted entities of type `TEntity` from the database context after insertion.
+For each entity in the collection, it attaches its auto-increment primary key value of type `TKey` to the entity parameter.
+This method is helpful when you need to work with multiple inserted entities immediately after insertion and want to have access to the generated primary key values for each entity.

 ### Signature
 ```csharp